semgrep/semgrep-vscode/README.md

 ### Automatic Scanning

-Opened a file?
-Semgrep scans it right away!
+When you open a file, Semgrep scans it right away.

 ### Semgrep App Rules